Aluminium Metal, Types, Uses, Properties and Rust Aluminium

 - Applications: Trains, subway cars, bicycles, and trailers.

-- Why Aluminium?: The transportation industry benefits from aluminium’s lightweight properties, which contribute to fuel savings and lower energy consumption.
+- Why Aluminium?: The transport sector gains advantages due to aluminum’s lightweight characteristic, which contribute to fuel savings and lower energy consumption.
 It is also durable enough to withstand the mechanical stresses of high-speed travel.

 - Applications: Military vehicles, armor, and aircraft.